Dissipation-dispersion analysis of fully-discrete implicit discontinuous Galerkin methods and application to stiff hyperbolic problems: Introduction

 The implicit method proposed in~\cite{Puppo2023,Puppo2024} was specifically designed for a third-order finite-volume approximation of hyperbolic systems.
 This method achieved third-order accuracy by employing a third-order DIRK scheme for time integration and a third-order Central Weighted Essentially Non-Oscillatory (CWENO) reconstruction for spatial discretization, as detailed in~\cite{Cravero2018,Semplice2023}.
 The first-order implicit scheme used was based on a composite backward Euler method, evaluated at the DIRK abscissae, combined with a piecewise constant (linear in data) spatial reconstruction.
 This predictor allows to freeze the nonlinear weights of the CWENO reconstruction, resulting in a third-order implicit scheme where nonlinearity arises solely from the flux function.
 In this paper, we adopt the same predictor and adapt the scheme within the framework of DG methods.

 We mention the following works on the implicit integration of hyperbolic systems.
 A similar idea of~\cite{Puppo2023,Puppo2024} was introduced in~\cite{Gottlieb2006} where an explicit predictor was used within a fifth-order implicit WENO scheme.
 Fully nonlinear implicit scheme have been more investigated.
 For instance, a third order RADAU time integrator combined with a third-order WENO reconstruction can be found in~\cite{Arbogast2020}.
-Fully implicit approaches for DG methods have been considered in~\cite{Southworth2022a,Southworth2022b}.
-Semi-implicit, implicit-explicit, local time-stepping, semi-Lagrangian and active flux treatments of stiff hyperbolic equations were also investigated, e.g., in~\cite{CNPT:10a,FZ:23,FKRZ:22,ABIR:19,BB:24,BoscarinoQiuRussoXiong,Despres23}.
+Fully implicit approaches for DG methods have been considered in~\cite{Southworth2022a,Southworth2022b}. \Rone{We also mention the work~\cite{Qin2018}, where a backward Euler DG scheme combined with a positivity-preserving strategy is shown to be effective in controlling oscillations near shocks.
+This robustness, however, is mainly due to the strong dissipative nature of backward Euler, which distinguishes it from the low-dissipation high-order DIRK schemes considered in the present study.} Semi-implicit, implicit-explicit, local time-stepping, semi-Lagrangian and active flux treatments of stiff hyperbolic equations were also investigated, e.g., in~\cite{CNPT:10a,FZ:23,FKRZ:22,ABIR:19,BB:24,BoscarinoQiuRussoXiong,Despres23}.

 The rest of the paper is organized as follows.
 In Section~\ref{sec:DG:time:approximation}, we provide a comprehensive review of the DG space discretization methods for hyperbolic systems, with a particular emphasis on implicit time-integration techniques.
 Section~\ref{sec:analysis} presents a detailed Fourier analysis of fully-discrete implicit DG schemes, where we define measures of dissipation and dispersion, focusing specifically on DIRK-DG schemes of second- and third-order.
 This section also includes analytical expressions for the eigenvalues and relative energies associated with second-order schemes.
 In Section~\ref{sec:limiting}, we introduce the concept of slope limiters in DG schemes and present the novel framework aimed at reducing nonlinearity by precomputing limiters using first-order implicit predictors.
-Finally, Section~\ref{sec:numerical:simulations} showcases numerical simulations for both scalar equations and systems, demonstrating the practical application and effectiveness of the proposed methods, which reflects the insights of the dissipation-dispersion analysis.
+Finally, Section~\ref{sec:numerical:simulations} showcases one-dimensional numerical simulations for both scalar equations and systems, demonstrating the practical application and effectiveness of the proposed methods, which reflects the insights of the dissipation-dispersion analysis.
 We conclude the paper in Section~\ref{sec:conclusion} by summarizing the results and discussing future perspectives.